-As you focus less on marketing, enrollment goes down, then the school has less money to spend on quality programs, and the school’s perceived value goes down… and the cycle starts all over again.
+As you focus less on marketing, enrollment goes down, the school has less money to spend on quality programs, and the school’s perceived value goes down… and the cycle starts over again.

 Start with Your Goals

 - What are you doing better than they are?